Financial sustainability

 Developers pay a contribution towards building this infrastructure however these contributions are capped and are typically paid later in the development process.
 Importantly, contributions are indexed at CPI only and not at a level that meets increases in construction costs.

-This means that by the time developer contributions are received, construction costs have escalated.
+This means that by the time developer contributions are received, construction costs might have escalated.
 This results in a funding gap that must be met through general rates - transferring the financial risk of development away from developers and onto councils and communities.

 Council is also left to carry maintenance and depreciation costs on these assets.